Keyboard shortcuts

 Database ID

 The database ID is stored as-is in the db query parameter, no encoding or transformation is applied.
-The ID format (sha256:hex, blake3:hex) passes through opaquely.
+The ID is a multibase-encoded CID (Content Identifier) string (e.g., bafyr4i... for base32lower).
 The ticket format does not need to understand the ID’s internal structure.

 Peer Address Hints